-Details of attendance of Directors at Board Meetings and at the last Annual General Meeting held on July 29, 2019, with particulars of their Directorship and Chairman/Membership of Board Committees of other companies as on March 31, 2020 are given below:
+Details of attendance of Directors at Board Meetings and at the last Annual General Meeting held on August 27, 2020, with particulars of their Directorship and Chairman/Membership of Board Committees of other companies as on March 31, 2021 are given below:

-Name of the Director Category of Director Month & Year of Appointment No. of meetings held uring the last year No. of meetings attended Number of memberships in Board of other Public companies Membership of Board Committees of other Public companies Chairman of Board Committees of other Public companies Whether attended last AGM S. Devarajan Chairman and Independent Director February 2013 6 6 4 4 Nil Yes J.N.
-Mylaraiah Executive Director September 2013 6 6 Nil Nil Nil Yes Revathy Ashok Independent Director August 2011 6 6 8 5 2 Yes Ravi Bosco Rebello Non-Executive Director August 2017 6 6 Nil Nil Nil Yes
+Name of the Director Category of Director Month & Year of Appointment No. of Board Meetings which Director was entitled to Attend No. of Board Meetings Attended Number of memberships in Board of other Public Companies Membership of Board Committees of other Public Companies Chairman of Board Committees of other Public Companies Whether attended last AGM S. Devarajan Chairman and Independent Director February 2013 8 8 4 4 Nil Yes J.N.
+Mylaraiah Managing Director September 2013 8 8 Nil Nil Nil Yes Revathy Ashok Independent Director August 2011 8 8 8 5 2 Yes Ravi Bosco Rebello Non-Executive Director August 2017 8 8 Nil Nil Nil Yes Vijaya Latha Reddy Independent Director September 2020 3 3 Nil Nil Nil NA Yaman Roy Non-Executive Director September 2020 3 3 Nil Nil Nil NA

-Covers only Membership and Chairmanship of Audit Committee and Stakeholders Relationship Committee held in all public companies.
+^{} Covers only Membership and Chairmanship of Audit Committee and Stakeholders Relationship Committee held in all public companies.